 The system works by screening travelers before their arrival in the Schengen Area.
 The ETIAS process will determine whether a citizen can enter the Schengen Area or not.
 By cross-checking information against various databases, ETIAS will be able to detect if a person is a security threat to any of the Schengen countries.

 This change was put in place due to increased security risks and is an effort to better manage individuals who are passing through the EU’s borders.
-The EU began the process of introducing ETIAS back in 2016, and the system is expected to be launched on January 1, 2022.
-It will not come into effect fully until the end of 2022.
+The EU began the process of introducing ETIAS back in 2016, and the system is expected to be launched by November 2023.

 Bottom Line: ETIAS is not a visa.
 By the end of 2023, when arriving at the EU borders you will need to have both a valid travel document and an ETIAS authorization.
 Most commonly, a valid travel document is a valid U.S. passport.

 An ETIAS travel authorization does not require visa-like obligations.
 For example, there is no need to go to a consulate to submit an application.
 There is significantly less information collected for this travel authorization compared to a visa application.

 The U.S. already has a similar system in place.
 The U.S Electronic System for Travel Authorization (ESTA) determines the eligibility of visitors who travel to the U.S. under the Visa Waiver Program (VWP).
 In fact, the cost for ESTA is higher than the future ETIAS fee.

 Starting in 2023, Americans and travelers from other visa-free countries will need to apply for an ETIAS travel authorization before they leave for their trip to any of the Schengen countries noted above.

 Steps To Get an ETIAS Authorization